KudoGrading/certificates/docs/README.md

-# KudoAuthentication / certificates
+# KudoGrading / certificates

-Repository of certificates issued by Kudo Authentication Services.
+Repository of certificates issued by Kudo Grading & Authentication.